 The Trust currently operates a 38 foot Broadblue 385 catamaran called “Vernon Lilford Spirit of Variety” which had been modified to allow disabled access.
 The yacht provides a stable and safe platform for people to enjoy an experience at sea.

 The Variety Sailing Trust was established through the Royal Court of Jersey in 1993.
-The States of Jersey Youth Service had successfully chartered a modified catamaran called "Sealegs" during that same year and was overwhelmed by the response from disabled people wishing to experience sailing.
-As a result, the Youth Service set about forming a Trust and, by 1994, sufficient funds were raised to purchase the Trust's first yacht, an Event 34 catamaran called "Spirit of Variety".
-This yacht was named in response to a large part of the funding coming from Variety - the Children's Charity, something which continues to this day.
+The Government of Jersey Youth Service had successfully chartered a modified catamaran called “Sealegs” during that same year and was overwhelmed by the response from disabled people wishing to experience sailing.
+As a result, the Youth Service set about forming a Trust and, by 1994, sufficient funds were raised to purchase the Trust’s first yacht, an Event 34 catamaran called “Spirit of Variety”.
+This yacht was named in response to a large part of the funding coming from Variety, the Children’s Charity of Jersey, something which continues to this day.

 Over the next twelve years or so, this yacht completed thousands of miles cruising with the disabled and underprivileged.
 With 25 disabled sailors, this yacht took part in an ocean crossing from Jersey to St Lucia in the Caribbean in 1999.